Start, pause, resume, and stop

 There are several options for starting a debugging session:

 If the application is already running, attach the debugger to it.
-This way of debugging is convenient if you develop the application in JetBrains Rider, but (for some reasons) are not able to launch it directly from your IDE.
+This way of debugging is convenient if you develop the application but (for some reasons) are not able to launch it directly from the IDE.